UK PM May and opposition Labour leader held talks on breaking Brexit deadlock

 May is hoping to reach an agreement with Labour in order to approve her divorce deal, which has been rejected three times by parliament.

-“Both sides agreed to continue talks in an effort to make substantive progress toward finding a compromise plan,” a Labour party spokesman said.
+“Both sides agreed to continue talks in an effort to make substantive progress towards finding a compromise plan,” a Labour party spokesman said.

 Reporting By Andrew MacAskill; Editing by Alistair Smout